aylab/sensitivity-analysis/README.md

 *****************************
 **3.2: Command-line arguments**

 The following arguments may be passed in a command-line call to the python script.
-Some of them are the same as for s\_a, but most are distinct.
+Some of them are the same as for sensitivity, but most are distinct.

 	-n, --nominal-file     [filename]:The file to use for getting nominal parameter sets, default=../sensitivity-analysis/nominal.params.